 2. Rates

-Shipper shall pay the Reservation Rate pursuant to its Offer Sheet for the entire term set forth in the Offer Sheet.The commodity charge, ACA, GRI (if applicable), fuel and GL&U will be assessed in addition to the Reservation Rate.
+Shipper shall pay the Reservation Rate pursuant to its Offer Sheet for the entire term set forth in the Offer Sheet.
+ACA, GRI (if applicable), fuel and GL&U will be assessed in addition to the Reservation Rate.
 The Reservation Rate shall include any additional authorized surcharges.

-,
+Trailblazer agrees that, during the term set forth in the Offer Sheet, fuel shall not exceed 3.2% with respect to the firm transportation agreement(s).

 3. Volume, Term & Delivery Points